CaringCaribou/caringcaribou/README.md

 The best way to understand how to use Caring Caribou is to look at the help screen:

-    cc.py --help
+    caringcaribou --help

 This will list all available modules at the bottom of the output.
 Help for specific modules works the same way.
 For example, the help screen for the `send` module is shown by running

-    cc.py send --help
+    caringcaribou send --help

 The module help always includes some usage examples.
 If the module has multiple sub functions, these have similar help screens as well:

-    cc.py send message -h
+    caringcaribou send message -h
-    cc.py send file -h
+    caringcaribou send file -h

 More detailed usage information is available [in the documentation on usage](documentation/howtouse.md).

 ## Features and Architecture
-Caring Caribou is based on a main entry point, `cc.py`, which runs the show.
+Caring Caribou is based on a main entry point in `caringcaribou.py` which runs the show.
 This enables an easy drop-in architecture for new modules, which are located in the `caringcaribou/modules` folder.

 The `caringcaribou/utils` folder contains various higher level CAN protocol implementations and shared functions, meant to be used by modules.